-Facts are created by both the user (local facts) and site administrators (global facts) through the CMS, providing Water Expert with a guided protocol that facilitates the extensibility required to update and maintain the evolving knowledgebase.
-Using PHP code and the Drupal Content Creation Kit (CCK) (Drupal, 2013), CCK content types were designed for each type of fact, for example a Contaminant content type is used to generate facts on the contaminants of interest.
+Facts created by both the user (local facts) and site administrators (global facts) through the CMS provides Water Expert with a guided protocol that facilitates the extensibility required to update and maintain the evolving knowledgebase.
+Using PHP code and the Drupal Content Creation Kit (CCK) (Drupal, 2013), CCK content types exist for each type of fact.
+For example, a Contaminant content type generates facts on the contaminants of interest.
 Data entered are then stored in the RDBMS and analyzed and synthesized by PHP into the fact format necessary for the CLIPS inference engine.
-Rules are also created in a similar fashion and removing facts and rules is also performed through the CMS.
-It is this mechanism that provides flexibility to update and use knowledge in an expedited manner.
+Rules are also created in a similar fashion.
+The CMS also removes facts and rules.
+The CMS is this mechanism that provides flexibility to update and use knowledge in an expedited manner.